-Complete Streets planning is also incorporated into MPO transportation plans such as the MTP, Bicycle and Pedestrian Master Plan, Transit Integration Study, corridor studies, road safety audits, as well as other COG plans such as the RPOCD and Regional Housing Plan and state plans such as the Strategic Highway Safety Plan and Active Transportation plans which are developed with input from the COGs.
-The upcoming RiverCOG SS4A and TCP projects will also include a significant complete streets component.
+Complete Streets planning is also incorporated into MPO transportation plans such as the MTP, Bicycle and Pedestrian Master Plan, Transit Integration Study, Central Connecticut Loop Trail Study, corridor studies, road safety audits, as well as other COG plans such as the RPOCD and Regional Housing Plan and state plans such as the Strategic Highway Safety Plan and Active Transportation plans which are developed with input from the COGs.
+The RiverCOG SS4A and TCP projects also include significant complete streets components.
+Yhese programs and others may use complete streets funding.